umee-network/umee/docs/architecture/ADR-001-interest-stream.md

 >
 > The balance of uTokens grows over time by the underlying interest rate applied to the deposits. uTokens will employ an interest stream mechanism which means that a balance of uTokens will constantly generate income even when split or transferred.

-Interest on uTokens should function in at least the following scenarios:
+Interest on uTokens must be applied in at least the following scenarios:

 - uToken balances held on the Umee chain
 - uToken balances held on Ethereum as ERC20